 - Lovecraftian Superpower: He can rip out and manipulate bones through the use of chakra to the degree that he can pull out his spine and use it as whip.
 Even his simple-minded bloodthirsty clan were creeped out by his ability and kept him locked up when they didn't need him to fight.

-- Despite his honourable qualities, he treats the Sound 4 like dirt, even threatening to kill Tayuya because they didn't bring Sasuke to Orochimaru on time and once beating Kidomaru to near death.
+- Mean Boss: Despite his honorable qualities, he treats the Sound 4 like dirt, even threatening to kill Tayuya because they didn't bring Sasuke to Orochimaru on time and once beating Kidomaru to near death.
 They are supposed to be Orochimaru's elites, so he isn't expecting failure of them.

 - This actually makes sense considering the similarities shared between Kimimaro's clan and the Sound Four.
 Both are groups of cruel sadists who generally disdain Kimimaro, the only appreciable difference is the Sound Four are more civilized than the Kaguya Clan.
 Perhaps he generally dislikes his underlings because they remind him of his family who locked him away unless they needed his power.